"(Required)" indicates required fields

 The best way to know if ISTURISA is working for you is to track your progress.

-• Use a treatment journal to keep track of any symptoms
+• Use the treatment journal to keep track of any symptoms

-• Share how you’re feeling and any changes in your activity level since starting ISTURISA
+• Share how you’re feeling since starting ISTURISA

-• Your healthcare team will use this information to help optimize your treatment plan
+• Your healthcare team will use this information, along with the results of monitoring tests, to help optimize your treatment plan

 A treatment journal is the best way to track your progress on ISTURISA.

-Before taking ISTURISA, tell your doctor about all of your medical conditions, including if you:
+Before starting ISTURISA tell your healthcare provider about all your medical conditions, including if you:

 • have or had heart problems, such as an irregular heartbeat, including a condition called prolonged QT syndrome (QT internal prolongation).
 Your healthcare provider will check the electrical signal of your heart (called an electrocardiogram) before you start taking ISTURISA, 1 week after starting ISTURISA, and as needed after that.